gjoyce42/Technical_Writing/Data_Analysis.md

  8. Once you have equations entered in the first column, highlight all the statistics you have entered.
 Drag the bottom right corner as far to the right as you want statistics calculated.</p>__*insert video clip dragging two cells to the right*__
  9. When you have your table completely filled out, highlight and copy it.</p>__*insert video clip copying here*__
  10. Now paste it in your Google Doc as a linked table. </p>__*insert video clip pasting here*__
- 11. You can continue to make changes
+ 11. You can continue to make changes to

 ## Credits, Further Reading, etc.
 ​